Knots and Chaos in the R\"ossler System: The global dynamics of the Rössler system.

+Having proven the existence of $\Gamma_{In},\Gamma_{Out}$, invariant, unbounded one-dimensional manifolds in $W^s_{In},W^u_{Out}$ (respectively), we can now conclude the proof of Th.\ref{th21}.
+That is, we will now use the fact ${\Gamma_{Out}}$ and ${\Gamma_{In}}$ connect at $\infty$ to prove the existence of a smooth vector field on $S^3$, $R_p$, s.t. the following conditions are satisfied: \begin{itemize} \item For every sufficiently large $r>0$, we can construct $R_p$ s.t. it coincides on $\{(x,y,z)|x^2+y^2+z^2<r\}$ - where $F_p$ is the original vector field corresponding to the Rössler system at $p$ (see Eq.\ref{Field}). \item $R_p$ has precisely two fixed points in $S^3$ - $P_{In},P_{Out}$. \item $R_p$ generates an unbounded heteroclinic trajectory, connecting $P_{In},P_{Out}$. \end{itemize}

-Applying Hopf's Theorem, we conclude that for a sufficiently large $r$ we can perturb $F_{p}$ at $D_r$ by some smooth homotopy which removes the fixed point at $\infty$.
-As the index is $0$, we do so s.t. no new fixed points are generated in $D_r$ - in particular, we do so s.t. $\infty$ becomes a regular value for the flow, with non-zero $\dot{y}$ velocity (in other words, we take $\infty$ out of $H_p$ - see the discussion preceding Lemma \ref{obs}).
-More importantly, because $\infty\in\overline{\Gamma_i}$, $i=1,2$, we construct this perturbation s.t. $\Gamma_1,\Gamma_2$ connect to a heteroclinic connection passing through $\infty$ - $\Gamma$.
-Denote this perturbation by $R_p$ - by construction it is a smooth perturbation of $F_p$ in $S^3$, which is therefore smooth throughout $S^3$.\\
+To begin, first recall that by Lemma \ref{fixedinf2} the index of the vector field $F_p$ at $\infty$ is $0$ - hence, by Hopf's Theorem (see pg.
+51 in \cite{Mil}) for every sufficiently large $r$, $F_p$ is homotopic on the set $D_r=\{w\in\mathbf{R}^3|||w||\geq r\}$ to a vector field which generates a tubular flow (that is, a flow given by the vector field $F(x,y,z)=(1,0,0)$).
+Therefore, applying Hopf's Theorem, for any sufficiently large $r$ we now smoothly deform $F_{p}$ inside $D_r$ by some smooth homotopy which removes the fixed point at $\infty$ - as the index at $\infty$ is $0$ we can do so s.t. no new fixed points are generated in $D_r$.
+More importantly, because $\infty\in\overline{\Gamma_{In}}\cup \overline{\Gamma_{Out}}$ (where the closure is taken at $S^3$) we construct this perturbation s.t. $\Gamma_{In},\Gamma_{Out}$ connect to a heteroclinic connection passing through $\infty$ - the curve $\Gamma$ (see the illustration in Fig.\ref{deform21}).\\

+Now, denote the vector field constructed above by $R_p$ - by construction it is a smooth vector field in $S^3$, and by the paragraphs above it satisfies the following: \begin{itemize} \item Provided our initial $r$ is sufficiently large, $R_p$ coincides with the vector field $F_p$ (i.e., with the Rössler system) on $\{(x,y,z)|x^2+y^2+z^2>r\}$. \item $R_p$ has precisely two fixed points in $S^3$ - $P_{In}$ and $P_{Out}$, both saddle foci (of opposing indices). \item $P_{In}$ and $P_{Out}$ are connected by $\Gamma$, a heteroclinic trajectory passing through $\infty$. \end{itemize}